NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

   return allocatedBuffer;
 }

+/* Get the buffer index where a particular block is stored or E_BLOCKNOTINBUFFER otherwise
+*/
 int StaticBuffer::getBufferNum(int blockNum) {
   // Check if blockNum is valid (between zero and DISK_BLOCKS)
   // and return E_OUTOFBOUND if not valid.